 - Give them the task of giving time checks to the rest of the wedding party.
 The entire bridal party will know when what is happening because hopefully you have shared with them the timeline.
 Have your maid of honor/best man call “5 minute warnings” for the bridal party .
 So for example: If we are doing robe pictures at 2:00pm, your maid of honor will let your bridesmaids know at 1:55pm “Hey we’re going to do robe pictures be ready”.
 And let your bridal party know ahead of time that thats their chance to take any last potty breaks, lipstick touch ups etc. We’ve had situations where the bridal party didn’t know when those pictures were happening so they are jumping into their robes and going to the bathroom or applying lipstick when pictures are supposed to be happening so now those pictures have 5-10 minutes less to take them (meaning less pictures) or the timeline gets set back.

 Recently we had a wedding where when it was time to take pictures of the groomsmen they were drinking and still putting on their ties, shoes …spraying cologne and it set portraits behind 15 minutes.
-The groom still wanted (totally understandable) formal shots with the groom, and the individual shots with all 8 of his groomsmen.
+The groom still wanted (totally understandable) formal shots with the groomsmen, and the individual shots with all 8 of his groomsmen.
 So where did the 15 minutes that were lost because of having to wait come from?
 From the bride and grooms first look.
 Instead of the couple having 45 minutes alone for pictures they now had 30 minutes.
 Which then went down to 20 because of a wardrobe malfunction the bride had.
 The time had to come from somewhere.
-Of course there will be curveballs that happen on a wedding day but those should be the uncontrollables not caused simply because the bridal party didn’t know that they were expected to be ready a a specific time.
+Of course there will be curveballs that happen on a wedding day but those should be the uncontrollable.
+They should not be caused simply because the bridal party didn’t know that they were expected to be ready at a specific time.
 And of course we still got beautiful pictures and a great variety for this couple but had they had those extra 15 minutes they would have had more.

 Share with your bridal party behavior expectations

 Its your wedding day!
-Your bridal party want to celebrate.
+Your bridal party wants to celebrate.
 And they should!
 Heck we want to celebrate!
 We totally understand!
 But from experience we’ve seen when bridal party start drinking alcohol as soon as they arrive, by the time its time to get them in front of the camera or to get lined up for ceremony they are not as attentive.
-Their loud and inattentive.
+They’re loud and uncooperative.
 Result, a delay in timeline.
 A frustrated bride because the bridal party isn’t listening to any direction.
 The last thing we want is a bride borderline tears on her wedding day because her bridal party is a bit tipsy.
 Everything is taking twice as long to accomplish and everyone thinks its funny except you.

 So are we saying don’t have fun.
 AHHHH NO!
 Definitely have fun.
 Those are our favorite shots to capture.
 We love capturing champagne toasts with the girls in their robes and the groom and the groomsmen taking their last shot with the groom as a single man!
-But for the sake of not loosing them before the wedding actually begins you may want to consider agreeing on a limit with your spouse for the amount of drinking that happens before the ceremony.
+But for the sake of not loosing them before the wedding actually begins you may want to consider agreeing on a limit with your spouse for the amount of drinking that happens before the ceremony if any at all.
 And let them know that after the ceremony they can go as hard as they want.
 Especially if you’ve decided to do a first look.
 They will be able to go straight to the bar after the ceremony.

 Why did we write this blog?
 We wrote this blog because we want you to enjoy your day.
 We want your bridal party to have a great time!
 We want it to be the most memorable day of your lives!
-From experience, we’ve had brides cry out of frustration with their closest friends on their wedding day.
+From experience, we’ve had brides cry out of frustration about their closest friends on their wedding day.
 We’ve seen time slip through our hands because lack of communication with the bridal party.
 It wasn’t that the bridal party didn’t care.
 It wasn’t that they were purposely trying to frustrate you.
 The problem was that there was no communication.
 The had no idea what the expectations were.
 We always promise our couples that we will share hiccups from previous weddings in hopes of saving future brides the heartache and frustration from it happening on their wedding day.
-We want to capture all the pictures you imagine and then some and communicating with your wedding party so that they are on the same page as you and your vendors is one sure way to do that!!!
+We want to capture all the pictures you imagined and then some and communicating with your wedding party so that they are on the same page as you and your vendors is one sure way to do that!!!